panoply/syncify/readme.md

 </summary>
 <p>

 The `domain` option expects a string value, which is your Shopify store name without the `myshopify.com` portion.
-The domain will be used by the CLI as a target reference.
+The domain will be used by the CLI as a target reference argument.
 Each store (domain) can have multiple themes.

 </p>
 </details>